Liyue-Chen/STCFPContext/README.md

 ## Project

-This repository provides the data and code for reproducing the experiment results of `Exploring Context Modeling Techniques on the Spatiotemporal Crowd Flow Prediction`.
+This repository provides the data and code for reproducing the experiment results of `Benchmarking Context Factor Generalizability in Spatiotemporal Crowd Flow Prediciton`.

 ## Data